≡ Menu

 Harrier Dog Breed Origin

-That’s at least one theory that’s out there.
-Another theory is that the Harrier was brought to England by the Nordics when they invaded the country in 1066 AD.
+Well, that’s at least one theory that’s out there.
+Another idea is that the Harrier was brought to England by the Nordics when they invaded the country in 1066 AD.
 They say that the Harrier is a descendant of the Penistone pack.

-That once these guys did come into existence, they have always proven to be quite useful.
-And while they may not have always been as popular as some of his larger and faster cousins, these guys have always proven to be great companion animals who also have a great talent of tracking down a target.
+Everyone can agree that once these guys did come into existence, they have proven to be quite helpful.
+While they may not have always been as popular as some of his larger and faster cousins, these guys have proven to be great companion animals with incredible talent for tracking a target.

 These guys…

-Were also some of the first dogs brought to America, and while they may not be the most popular dog breed today, they were still “officially” recognized by the American Kennel Club (AKC) very early (1885) and it appears like their numbers may be on the rise ever since the Harrier Club of America was started back in 1992.
+They were also some of the first dogs brought to America, and while they may not be the most popular dog breed today, they were still “officially” recognized by the American Kennel Club (AKC) very early (1885).
+Their numbers may be on the rise ever since the Harrier Club of America was started in 1992.

 Amazing stamina